MIC-DKFZ/basic_unet_example/Readme.md

 ```

 This will download the Hippocampus dataset from the medical segmentation decathlon (http://medicaldecathlon.com),
 extract and preprocess it and then start the training.
-The preprocessing loads the images (imagesTr) and the corresponding labels (labelsTr), performes some
-normalization and padding operations and saves the data as NPY files.
+The preprocessing loads the images (imagesTr) and the corresponding labels (labelsTr), performs some normalization and padding operations and saves the data as NPY files.
 The available images are then split into `train`, `validation` and `test` sets.
 The splits are saved to a `splits.pkl` file.
-The images in `imagesTs` are  not used in the example, because they are the test set for the
+The images in `imagesTs` are  not used in the example, because they are the test set for the medical segmentation decathlon and
-medical segmentation decathlon and therefor no ground truth is provided.
+ therefore no ground truth is provided.

 If you run the pipeline again, the dataset will not be downloaded, extracted or preprocessed again.
 To enforce it, just delete the folder.

 The training process will automatically be visualized using trixi/visdom.
-After starting the training you navigate
-in your browser to the port which is printed by the training script.
+After starting the training you navigate in your browser to the port which is printed by the training script.
 Then you should see your loss curve and so on.

 By default, a 2-dimensional U-Net is used.
 The example also comes with a 3-D version of the network (Özgün Cicek et al.).
 To use the 3-D version, simple use